Quivr/iOS-Week-View/README.md

 - [x] Extra customization features
 - [x] Improved UI features
 - [x] Increased event processing efficiency
+- [ ] Add: testing project, where pod can be tested
+- [ ] Clean: remove useless folders and unify the naming across them
-- [ ] Re-write how all day events are added to the view using autolayout
+- [ ] Re-write: how all day events are added to the view using autolayout
-- [ ] Add scroll to all day events
+- [ ] Add: scroll to all day events

 ## Author